ettoreciarcia/personal-website-hugo/content/posts/08-network-overlay.md

 to install headscale and its dependencies on your server!

+Now you just have to wait for the ansible playbook to do its job

+[TO DO] Add Magic!
+Gif

 ## **6 Create your overlay network and add hosts to it**

 Now you can ssh into your instance and interact with your headscale server